An assortment of different faces

 Language

 People can have varying degrees of fluency and proficiency in different languages relating to reading, writing, listening, and real-time communication.
-Different governments, companies, and organizations will have their own unique benchmarks to determine whether someone’s use of language is strong enough for effective communication in a professional setting.
+Different governments, companies, and organizations will have their unique benchmarks to determine whether someone’s use of language is strong enough for effective communication in a professional setting.
 The language or vocabulary that someone uses can also vary in accessibility, meaning all languages have more complicated, lesser-known words.
 These words are often deployed in advanced academic settings and are not as easily understood outside these spaces.
-Different industries, specializations, and knowledge-related disciplines will also have niche terminology or jargon uncommon outside of these settings.
+Different industries, specializations, and knowledge-related disciplines will also have niche terminology or jargon that is uncommon outside of these settings.

 For job seekers, if a job description or recruitment materials are only in one language (e.g. English), it may be difficult for them to apply for a role or make it through an interview process.
-While it is not feasible for companies to translate all of their recruitment materials into 200+ different languages, providing a few additional translations for common languages in your community and workplace can be helpful.
+While it is not feasible for companies to translate all of their recruitment materials into 200+ languages, providing a few additional translations for common languages in your community and workplace can be helpful.
 You may also consider utilizing an online translation service or an in-person interpreter for roles that don’t require individuals to be fluent in a particular language to work.

 Accents